thunlp/UltraChat/README.md

 - [x] Release the rest part of data for Questions about the World.
 - [ ] Continue to release the data of Writing and Creation and Assistance on Existent Materials in the future.
 - [ ] Train a model on UltraChat and conduct in-detail analysis, welcome to use it to train your chat model!
+- [ ] There will be a Chinese version of UltraChat.

 ## Citation
 Feel free to cite the repo if you think UltraChat is useful.